JCorellaFSL/Nebula-Protocol/CONTEXT_ENGINEERING_PROTOCOL.md

 ## Implementation Guidelines

 ### 1. Document Consistency
-- Each Constellation explicitly references its Star-Cluster phase
+- Each Constellation explicitly references its Nebula phase
 - Consistent formatting and structure across all documents
 - Standard metadata and versioning

 ### 2. Maintenance Protocol
-- Regular review and updates of both Star-Cluster and Constellations
+- Regular review and updates of both Nebula and Constellations
 - Version control for documentation changes
 - Clear change management process